 Pdftools OCR Service

-You can use the Pdftools OCR Service with the Conversion Service on Windows Server.
+You can use Pdftools OCR Service in two ways:

 Key features